Will post-Afghanistan US foreign policy shift focus to Southeast Asia? | DW | 31.08.2021

 As well as Harris' trip, US Defense Secretary Lloyd Austin visited Singapore, the Philippines and Vietnam in late July.
 In May, US Deputy Secretary of State Wendy Sherman visited Indonesia, Thailand and Cambodia.
 US Secretary of State Antony Blinken has also recently participated in ministerial meetings of the ASEAN bloc.

-"The US withdrawal from Afghanistan certainly attests to the regional uncertainty of the US commitment," said Yun Sun, co-director of the East Asia program at the Stimson Center in Washington.
+"The US withdrawal from Afghanistan certainly attests to uncertainty over US commitments," said Yun Sun, co-director of the East Asia program at the Stimson Center in Washington.
 "But the region is generally convinced that the US will not be able to leave Southeast Asia," she told DW.

 Then there is the fact that Southeast Asia is a key area in Washington’s rivalry with China.